|

 Collections!

 This article discusses a New York credit manager's aggressive - but respectful - strategy for telephone collections.
 It also details how he deals with customers experiencing legitimate cash flow problems vs. those who simply don't want to work with him to pay.
-It also covers his strategy on the front end when dealing with credit issues. . . .
+It also covers his strategy on the front end when dealing with credit issues. . . . keep reading

 Flimsy Excuses

 "There was a dead cat in the mailbox, so I couldn't send my check."
-If there is ever a contest for the most outrageous excuse for non-payment, Laura Pepper, director of corporate credit for Valspar Corp., should win, hands down, for her "dead cat in the mailbox" entry. . . .
+If there is ever a contest for the most outrageous excuse for non-payment, Laura Pepper, director of corporate credit for Valspar Corp., should win, hands down, for her "dead cat in the mailbox" entry. . . . keep reading

 EBPP: Service and Savings

 Northeast Utilities (Hartford, Conn.), which has customers in Connecticut, Massachusetts, and New Hampshire, is in the process of rolling out the newest technology for utility billing--technology that is designed to offer benefits to the utility and its customers.
 What is it?
 Electronic bill presentment and payment (EBPP).
-Here you'll learn: - The key capabilities of the system - what customers can do
+Here you'll learn:

-- Northeast Utilities' primary motivations for making the switch
+• Northeast Utilities' primary motivations for making the switch

-- Specifics of their six-phase plan for rolling the program out
+• Specifics of their six-phase plan for rolling the program out

 . . .